bhumi110/Anonify/README.md

 # ☕ Anonify: Spill the Tea.
-Anonymously.
+Anonymously...

 Anonify is a web platform that allows users to share stories, confessions, and opinions completely anonymously.
 Whether it’s drama, advice, or unfiltered thoughts, Anonify is the space to speak your truth without judgment.